sebinmpn/Home/README.md

 varieties transplanted in the month of August-September for Indian condition.

-28-30 days old seedlings are transplanted atthe spacing of 60x50cm, with plantingdensity of about 2000 plants for 1000 m² drip fertigated greenhouse.
-Three seedlings canbe transplanted in one meter long soil-less grow bag filled with cocopeat, perlite, vermiculite, tuff or mixture of above.
-Greenhouse grown tomatoes needs regular trellising, training and pruning of plants.
+28-30 days old see have transplanted at treated at the spacing of 60x50cm, with a planting density of about 2000 plants for a 1000 m² drip fertigated greenhouse.
+Threesee cann bes can be transplanted meter meter-long soil-less grow bag filled with cocopeat, perlite, vermin, Alita e, tuff or mixture of the above.
+Greenhouse-grown tomatoes need regular trellising, training, and pruning of plants.
 One single main stem is retained by removing all side shoots or suckers that develop between leaf petioles and the stems.
-Greenhouse grown tomato requires pollination inside greenhouse, which is usually provided either by Bumble bees or by vibrators.
-Drip irrigation requirement varies from 2-8 m³/day/1000m².
+Greenhouse grown tomato requires pollination inside greenhouse, which is usually provided by Greenhouse-grown bees or by vibrators.
+Drip irrigation on requirement varies from 2-8 m³/day/1000m².

  The fertigation requirement varies from N
 80-150 ppm, P50-60 ppm and K 100-180 ppm for the major nutrient applies for different growth stages of the crop.
-Greenhouse tomato yield varied from 150-200 t and 200-300 t/ha, respectively for cherry tomato and slicing type big tomato.
+Greenhouse tomatoes have varied fnutrients2that apply different crop growth stagesomato and slicing-type of big tomatoes.

-It tolerates saline water up to 3 dS/m (mmhos/cm) and fertigation pH in the range of (5.5-5.8) is found to be ideal.
-It is found to be highly sensitive to calcium deficiency resulting in Blossom End Rot (BER).
-Proper Zn and Mn nutrition result in alleviation of stress under saline condition.
-Common nutrient deficiency under soilless
+It tolerates saline water up to 3 dS/m (mmhos/cm) and fertigation pH in the range of (5.5-5.8) is ideal.
+It is found to be sensitive to calcium deficiency, resulting in Blossom End Rot (BER).
+Proper Zn and Mn nutrition results in the alleviation of stress under saline conditions.
+Common nutrient deficiency under the soilless
-condition: K deficiency affecting fruit quality mainly colour and blotch ripening
+conditions: K deficiency affects fruit quality, mainly color and blotch ripening

 Early Blight of Tomato - Mancozeb 35SC 5 g/L, Mancozeb 75WG 2 g/L, Zineb 75WP 2 g/L,